Below, we take a closer look at how Luxembourg’s national debt is calculated, who manages it, and what the country’s credit ratings are.

-The National Debt Of Luxembourg
+The National Debt of Luxembourg

-Economists are interested in a country’s ability to repay its debts and so national debt figures are usually expressed as a percentage of the country’s income, or “GDP.”
-This is called the debt to GDP ratio and it is expressed as a percentage.
+Economists are interested in a country’s ability to repay its debts and so national debt figures are usually expressed as a percentage of the country’s income, or gross domestic product (GDP).
+This is called the debt-to-GDP ratio and is expressed as a percentage.

 The IMF doesn’t include those obligations to EU institutions, such as the European Financial Stability Fund.
-The OECD includes all of those EU obligations plus all of the guarantees that a government has given for loans to other institutions within its borders.
+The OECD includes all those EU obligations plus all the guarantees that a government has given for loans to other institutions within its borders.

 Despite the fact that Luxembourg has enough assets that it could cash in to cover government costs, the country has run a national debt for many years.

 The global financial crisis of 2008 had a big impact on the national debt of Luxembourg — the debt level doubled in 2008 and then continued to rise up in stages to a peak debt to GDP ratio of 23.7% in 2013.
 After that, the national debt reduced as a percentage of GDP up until 2017 when it rose back up to 2013 levels.

-These factors show that the national debt of Luxembourg raised in 2017 not because the government needed to borrow money, but because one of the other elements in the Eurostat calculations of national debt rose — obligations to EU institutions.
+These factors show that the national debt of Luxembourg rose in 2017 not because the government needed to borrow money, but because one of the other elements in the Eurostat calculations of national debt rose — obligations to EU institutions.

 The credit ratings calculated by the world’s top four agencies for Luxembourg are shown in the table below.